Vaughan Grylls: Photography

-Grylls' father died in 1977, and Grylls' style and focus changed thereafter.
-His style developed into works largely inspired by international news and political events.
+From 1977, Grylls’ style developed into works largely inspired by international news and political events.
 He used photographic montage techniques to create a collection of images pinned together to produce one large image.

-In 1977 he travelled to Istanbul and used a telephoto lens to produce his first panoramic photo-collage, Hagia Sophia, Istanbul.
+In 1977, he travelled to Istanbul and used a telephoto lens to produce his first panoramic photo-collage, Hagia Sophia, Istanbul.
 It was exhibited in 1978 at the Whitechapel Art Gallery in London.

 His next photo-collage exhibition was in 1979 called The Wailing (Western) Wall, Jerusalem and in Flanders Fields.
 Grylls said that his overtly political art tried, in the case of The Wailing (Western) Wall, Jerusalem, to "examine a cultural and religious icon that has had a far-reaching influence on political events today."

 In 1980, Grylls created panoramic collages of the sites where President John F. Kennedy on Elm Street and Lord Mountbatten in Donegal Bay were murdered.
 William Feaver of The Observer referred to Grylls' work as "mixed-media surveys, combining epic scale and humdrum particulars."

 In 1984, Grylls' 'Britain Through the Looking Glass', a twenty-eight by eight-foot work of colour Xerox photographs that were taken at the British Museum in London in the "Egyptian Mummy room" was exhibited at the Atlantis Gallery in London.
 Also, in the same exhibition, were two equally large panoramas, one based on the Greenwich Meridian, the other on Wembley Stadium.

 Education

 In 1984, Grylls was appointed professor of photography and video at Williams College, Massachusetts.
-In 1989 Grylls returned to England to become Head of Art & Design at Wolverhampton Polytechnic (later known as the University of Wolverhampton) and in 1996 he became director of the Kent Institute of Art & Design.
+In 1989, Grylls returned to England to become Head of Art & Design at Wolverhampton Polytechnic (later known as the University of Wolverhampton).
+In 1996, he became director of the Kent Institute of Art & Design.

-In 2003, Grylls proposed creating a new university of 6000+ students studying art, design, and architecture by merging the Kent Institute with the Surrey Institute of Art & Design to prevent these free-standing art colleges becoming absorbed into their local universities.
+In 2003, Grylls proposed creating a new university of more than 6,000 students studying art, design, and architecture by merging the Kent Institute with the Surrey Institute of Art & Design to prevent these free-standing art colleges becoming absorbed into their local universities.
 The merged institution was called the University College for the Creative Arts at Canterbury, Epsom, Farnham, Maidstone & Rochester (since 2009 the University for the Creative Arts).
 Grylls as founding Chief Executive of the merged institution resigned soon afterwards, announcing that he intended to return full-time to his own work.

-In 2014, Grylls published his art school autobiography entitled I Brought This in Case: The 1960s, Four Art Schools and Me with a foreword by Sir Christopher Frayling, the popular culture critic and former Rector of the Royal College of Art.